SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Method

 \subsection{Geometry-aware Adaptive Weighting Loss}

-Orientation is one essential property of an oriented object.
-As shown in Fig.~\ref{fig:intro1}(a), their orientations remain clear even if objects are dense and small.
+The orientation of the oriented objects is a distinct and easily identifiable characteristic, even in cases where the objects are dense and small, as shown in Fig.~\ref{fig:intro1}(a).
 Some oriented object detection methods~\cite{qian2021learning,yang2021dense,yang2022detecting} have already employed such property in loss calculation.
 These works are under the assumption that the angles of the labels are reliable.
 Strictly forcing the prediction close to the ground truth is natural.

 However, this assumption is not true under the semi-supervised setting, as the pseudo-labels may be inaccurate.
 Simply forcing the student to align with the teacher may lead to noise accumulation, adversely affecting the model's training.
 Additionally, the impact of orientation varies significantly for oriented objects with diverse aspect ratios.
 For instance, as illustrated in Fig.~\ref{fig:iou_ar}, an oriented object with a large aspect ratio is highly sensitive to rotation changes, and even slight misalignment can cause significant IoU change.